-The main structure for the roof uses alulam beams.
-These requires less energy to produce than the same amount of steel.
-Using sustainably sourced timber means that new trees are planted which in turn help soak up CO2 from the atmosphere
+The main structure for the roof uses glulam beams.
+These are made from timber that has been sustainably produced and requires less energy to produce than the same amount of steel.
+Using sustainably sourced timber means that new trees are planted which in turn help soak up CO2 from the atmosphere.